bernie-skipole/indipyclient/docs/source/usage/installation.rst

 Where 'my_env_directory' is conventionally named .venv or venv in the project directory, or under a container directory for lots of virtual environments, such as ~/.virtualenvs

-The rest of this documentation describes the classes available.